dstufft/caremad.io/content/blog/setup-vs-requirement.md

 to install in production as you developed and tested with locally.

-At the top of this file you'll also notice a
-``--index https://pypi.python.org/simple/``.
-Your typical requirements.txt
-won't have this listed explicitly like this unless they are not using PyPI, it is however an important part of a ``requirements.txt``.
+At the top of this file you'll also notice a ``--index-url https://pypi.python.org/simple/``.
+Your typical requirements.txt won't have this listed explicitly like this unless they are not using PyPI, it is however an important part of a ``requirements.txt``.
 This single line is what turns the abstract dependency of ``requests==1.2.0`` into a "concrete"